-As at October 31, 2014, included within trade and other receivables is approximately \$7,000 in Goods and Services Tax ("GST") refunds.
-The decrease in available-for-sale securities is primarily a result of a combination of the receipt of 2,250,000 shares from Northern Uranium Corp. (previously MPVC Inc.) for our NW Manitoba project and 750,000 shares from Makena for our Patterson Lake project in Q115 along with a decrease in the market value of the Company's portfolio of available-for-sale securities at period end.
+As at July 31, 2014, included within trade and other receivables is approximately \$5,000 in Goods and Services Tax ("GST") refunds.
+The increase in available-for-sale securities is primarily a result of receiving 2,250,000 shares from Northern Uranium Corp. (previously MPVC Inc.) for our NW Manitoba project and 750,000 shares from Makena for our Patterson Lake project in Q115.
 The decrease in trade and other payables is consistent with the corporate activities compared with the fourth quarter of 2014.
 In Q414, the Company was operating an extensive geophysics program at our Cree East project.